 I had no clue that I had even been nominated and it was such a lovely shock to find out that I was shortlisted amongst four others.
-Voting is open now and it would mean such a lot if you were to vote for me.
-You can vote here.
-Just scroll to the end of the page and go through the options.
 The winner is announced on October 1st and I will be sure to let you know if I win, although I am sure that if it does happen, you will hear me screaming it from the roof tops well before I manage to type something here…….

 Now back to todays recipe.
 I told you that I had some Hawaiian inspired recipes to come.
-My Garlic Pineapple Sauce was one of them and this Coconut Crusted Tofu recipe is another.
+My Garlic Pineapple Sauce was one of them and this Easy Coconut Tofu recipe is another.

 These two recipes are a marriage made in heaven.
 They compliment each other so well.
 Pineapple and coconut have got to be one of the most well known flavour combos out there, right?
 But these recipes are also good in their own right too, hence the reason I published them separately rather than as one recipe.